MattithyahuData/P5-House-Prices-Prediction/README.md

 <a name="ModelEval"></a>

 ## [Model Evaluation](Code/P4_Code.ipynb)
 *   I used the r2_score to see the error associated with the model.
-But because it is a regression use case I can’t give an accuracy score.
+But because it is a regression use case, I can’t give an accuracy score.
 An R-Squared value above 0.7 would generally be seen as showing a high level of correlation.
 The model achieved a R2 value of 0.546.
 A value of 0.5 means that half of the variance in the outcome variable is explained by the model.